 Spice Bazaar (Mısır Çarşısı) – Istanbul

-Located in the Eminönü district of Istanbul, the Spice Bazaar is one of the largest and oldest covered spice markets in the city.
-It offers a vast selection of spices, dried fruits, nuts, teas, and Turkish delights
+Located in Istanbul’s Eminönü district, the Spice Bazaar is one of the city’s largest and oldest covered spice markets.
+It offers a vast selection of spices, dried fruits, nuts, teas, and Turkish delights.

 Grand Bazaar (Kapalıçarşı) – Istanbul